melonjs/melonJS/README.md

 - [Platformer](http://melonjs.github.io/tutorial-platformer/) Step by Step Tutorial.
 - [Space Invaders](http://melonjs.github.io/tutorial-space-invaders/) Step by Step Tutorial.

-> Note: current version of both the tutorials are not compatible with the ES6 version.

 You may find it useful to skim the overview found at the wiki [Details & Usage](https://github.com/melonjs/melonJS/wiki#details--usage)